 - Quantity limitations may become problematic for business purchasing.

-- No accommodation of bids, tailored invoicing; RFI, RFQ, GSA and other industry requirements.
+- No accommodation of bids, tailored invoicing; RFI, RFQ, and other industry requirements.

 - Nobody on the other end of the line to field questions and provide assistance.